brainets/frites/docs/source/index.rst

     :align:  center

-**Frites** is a Python toolbox for assessing information-theorical measures on human and animal neurophysiological data (M/EEG, Intracranial).
-The toolbox also includes directed and undirected connectivity metrics such as group-level statistics.
+**Frites** is a Python toolbox for assessing information-based measures on human and animal neurophysiological data (M/EEG, Intracranial).
+The toolbox also includes directed and undirected connectivity metrics such as group-level statistics on measures of information (information-theory, machine-learning and measures of distance).

 Content of the website